Psychology and Sociology BSc

 - Drugs, Hormones and the Brain

-- The degree provides graduate basis for registration and membership with the British Psychological Society (assuming a 2.2 or above is achieved).
+- The degree provides graduate basis of chartered membership and membership with The British Psychological Society (assuming a 2:2 or above is achieved).
 This can be important as an entry qualification for postgraduate professional training in psychology.

 - A full range of laboratory and technical facilities is used in the teaching of experimental psychology, including a lab for infant research in visual and cognitive development, brain imaging facilities (fMRI, EEG), psychophysics, eye tracking and the use of information technology.